vadigihemanthkumar/Redesigning-Poor-Code/README.md

 # Library Management System

-## Overview
+## Project Overview
 This Library Management System is a Python-based application designed to efficiently manage books, users, and library operations.
-It demonstrates the use of object-oriented programming principles to create a modular and extensible system.
+It demonstrates the use of object-oriented programming principles to create a modular and extensible system for library management.

 ## Features
-- Manage books (add, update, delete, list, and search)
+- Manage books (add, update, delete, list, and search by various attributes like title, author, or ISBN)
-- Manage users (add, update, delete, list, and search)
+- Manage users (add, update, delete, list, and search by attributes like name, user ID)
 - Check out and check-in books
 - Track book availability
 - Simple logging of operations